pajamacoders/fashionStyleClassification/README.md

 If the above `data` directory is placed at the same level with `main.py`, no changes are needed to the configuration files.
 Otherwise, be sure to correctly configure relevant path to the data according to your working environment.

 ## Training

-ASEN is trained in a two-stage way.
-For the first stage, we need to train the global branch.
-Run the following script that uses default settings:

 ```python
 python main.py --cfg config/<Dataset>/<Dataset>.yaml config/<Dataset>/s1.yaml